 Name Level(s) Description

 Status T, I, O Operational status change

-Change O Control status change
+Change 0 Control status change

-Load I Input load out of limit

 All traps include the Location of the Sentry as defined with the Set Location command.
 See Creating a location description in Chapter 3: Operations for more information.